MrAuro/twitch-logs-scraper/readme.md

 # twitch-logs-scraper

-Fetches Twitch logs for a provided user and channel using https://logs.ivr.fi/
+Fetches the amount of lines sent or the amount of timeouts for a provided user and channel using https://logs.ivr.fi/

 ## How to use